Wheel of the Year

 Traditionally Lammas marked the beginning of the harvest.
 Corn, Wheat and other grains have reached maturity and stand golden in the fields awaiting their harvest.
 Seeds and fruits are ripening.
 This is a time of abundance, gathering and taking stock of the year thus far.

-Continue reading “The Magick of Lammas”
+Continue reading “A Guide to Lammas”

 Foraging, Wheel of the Year